pozitronik/yii2-cachedwidget/README.md

 CachedWidget has redefined `render()` method, that stores all rendered views in Yii2 global cache (with nested widgets, if its called in view file).

-Widget handles correctly Yii2 view assets and inline resorces, like js/css files or inline code inclusion.
+Widget handles correctly Yii2 view assets and inline resources, like js/css files or inline code inclusion.

 Example